-Novell IPX Configuration
+Novell IPX Configuration for LAN-to-LAN

 This chapter shows you how to configure your Prestige for IPX protocol.
 Depending on your particular applications, you will need to configure different menus.
 We will illustrate the configuration for some applications in the following sections.